julianpeeters/avrohugger/README.md

 # avrohugger
 Schema-to-case-class code generation for working with Avro in Scala.
+Depends on Avro and Treehugger

 Case classes can be plain (for use with Scalavro and Salat-Avro), // TODO: or they can extend `SpecificRecordBase` (for use with the Avro Specific API - Scalding, Spark, Avro, etc.).

 Supports generating case classes with arbitrary fields of the following datatypes: